 1. Take stock of what you have

 In order to shop your own closet, first, you have to see what’s in your closet.
 The first order of business is to take everything out of your wardrobe.
-This particular post is not going to dive deep into the cleaning out your wardrobe stage (I have a whole ebook for that!), but you can use this time to purge your wardrobe if you want.
+This particular post is not going to dive deep into the cleaning out your wardrobe stage (I have a 60+ page eBook for that!), but you can use this time to purge your wardrobe if you want.